rethink sustainability

 Other developments in sustainable car interiors

 Veneers and dashboards are being steered in a different direction by Bentley.
-Its EXP 100 GT turns away from freshly felled trees and instead uses centuries-old woods recovered from bogs.
+Its EXP 100 GT turns away from freshly felled trees and instead uses centuries-old wood recovered from bogs.
 Any cracks in the fossilised oak are filled with recycled copper – an approach inspired by the Japanese pottery practice kintsugi.28

 Switching large volumes of traditional materials for sustainable materials offers another advantage.
 By making the car lighter, this can improve performance and fuel efficiency

 Rolls-Royce is also trying to cut down fewer trees.
 One way it is doing so is by recycling – including by taking wood scraps from the factory floor and layering them together to create a new material, “obsidian ayous”29.
 Described by Design Director Anders Warming as aesthetically inspiring30, it is now decking out the Phantom Series II.
-Rolls-Royce, says it already recycles 60% of its waste31 and aims to raise this to 68% by 202532.
+Rolls-Royce says it already recycles 60% of its waste31 and aims to raise this to 68% by 202532.

 The brand has also brought bamboo into its Phantom Platino.
 Combined with silk, it is woven into an embroidered upholstery that echoes interior design principles.33 Bentley’s take on more sustainable seating involves a vegan material called Vegea, made using grape skins, seeds and stalks gathered as waste from wine-makers.34